-Portholes are the ultimate in classic ship viewports, but is the view good enough for you to consider a porthole cabin for your next cruise vacation?
+Portholes are the ultimate in classic ship viewports, but is the view good enough for you to consider a cruise ship porthole cabin for your next cruise vacation?
 Learn just how different these cabins can be and discover if one is right for you and your cruise preferences.

-What Is a Porthole?
+What Is a Cruise Ship Porthole Cabin?

 Portholes go by many names, including bull’s-eye windows and sidescuttles, but their historic purpose has always been the same – to allow natural light and fresh air into below deck spaces.
 That wasn’t portholes’ original purpose, however.
 The first portholes originated in the late 1400s to allow larger cannons to be part of a ship’s armament, and because the cannons were too large to be safely anchored on deck, holes had to be cut into the hull to accommodate the cannons.